martinlejko/bachelors_thesis/rag_project/README.md

     ```
     *Note: Ensure the models defined in your config are pulled.*

+    The exact commands for the default settup are:
+    ```bash
+    ollama pull llama3.1:8b
+    ollama pull nomic-embed-text
+    ollama pull mxbai-embed-large
+    ```

 4.  **Run Ollama Service:**
     Ollama needs to be running in the background to serve the models.
 Open a separate terminal and run:
     ```bash